-- One-on-one tutoring is available 2 hours/wk. for any OHS student who struggles in a course.
-The cost is covered by OHS and continues throughout the semester. - Occasionally group tutoring is also provided for students who need work on test taking skills or work on larger conceptual content that is better studied in small groups led by a tutor. - Tutors are current D1 or D2 students who are OHS alumni.
+- One-on-one tutoring (for 2 hours per week) will be assigned to OHS students that need additional support (based on exam performance).
+The cost is covered by OHS and continues throughout the semester. - Group tutoring is also provided weekly to help students develop better critical thinking and problem-based skills.
+These are offered weekly for the Physiology and Biochemistry courses and are led by a D1 - OHS alum tutor. - Tutors are current D1 or D2 students who are OHS alumni.